July 5 - July 8, 2022

 - Textbook you use (if you have one)

-Dr. Paul Gray has taught Human Geography since 2000 at Russellville High School in Russellville, Arkansas.
-He is a former member of the AP® Human Geography test development committee.
-Chairman of the social sciences and humanities department, he has taught for 27 years.
-Dr. Gray is also a visiting instructor of human and regional geography at Arkansas Tech University.
-Paul has been a reader, table leader, question leader, and exam leader at the AP® Human Geography Reading for the past 19 years and has presented at geographic conferences across the United States, Europe, and Australia.
-In 2008, he was named Arkansas Teacher of the Year by the Arkansas Department of Education.
-Paul was selected as the 2008 Grosvenor Teacher Fellow by the National Geographic Society and traveled on a National Geographic expedition to Antarctica.
-Paul received the Distinguished Teaching Award from the National Council for Geographic Education (NCGE) in 2003.
-Paul was later elected and served as the 2013 President of the NCGE.
-Paul is co-author of the upcoming AP® edition of the Human Geography: People, Place, and Culture textbook by Fouberg and Murphy (publisher: Wiley).
-Paul is also a co-founder and partner of iScore5® which produces AP® exam prep games and materials for AP® human geography and other social sceinces for mobile phones.
-Paul has served on the standing committee of the National Assessment of Educational Progress in geography.
-Paul was also a committee member on the writing team of Geography for Life, the second edition of the national geography standards and member of the writing team of the Road Map for the 21st Century Geography Education Project - Instructional Materials and Professional Development Committee.
-Paul was also a member of the College Board's Instructional Design Team for AP® human geography.
+Gray is co-author of the AP® teacher’s edition of the Human Geography: People, Place, and Culture textbook by Fouberg and Murphy, published by Wiley.
+He is also a co-founder and partner of the iScore5® apps which produces AP® exam prep games and materials for AP® human geography, psychology, world history, U.S. government/politics, and United States history.
+Gray has served on the standing committee of the National Assessment of Educational Progress in geography.
+He was also a committee member on the writing team of Geography for Life, the second edition of the national geography standards and member of the writing team of the Road Map for the 21st Century Geography Education Project's Instructional Materials and Professional Development Committee.
+Gray was also a member of the College Board's Instructional Design Team for AP® human geography.